reorx/pinback/README.rst

 Pinback - Pinboard Backup Tool
 ==============================

-This is cli program for backuping pinboard bookmarks, with a neat API class implemented.
+This is a CLI program for backuping pinboard bookmarks, with a neat API class implemented.